 Caryn has over 20 years of experience working in a variety of clinical settings including a therapeutic day school, a community mental health center, and a social service agency.
 Prior to coming to Meier Clinics, she was in private practice in the Fox Valley area.

 Anxiety, Depression, Relationship Conflicts/Issues, Marital Problems, Infidelity, Parenting Struggles, Self-Injury, Emotional Dysregulation, Sexual Abuse, Grief and Loss, and Difficult Life Transitions.

 “Therapy is a big deal.
-It takes humility, courage and strength to get better.
+It takes humility, courage, and strength to get better.
 And like most things in life, the more you put into it, the more you’ll likely get out of it.
 I strive to provide a safe, caring and respectful space for people to explore, to heal, to grieve, to learn, to change and ultimately to become better human beings.
-For in my mind, therapy at its best provides not only relief from symptoms, problems, and pain, but also opportunity for transformation.
-A chance to discover and embrace the true person you were uniquely created to be. “
+For in my mind, therapy at its best provides not only relief from symptoms, problems, and pain, but also an opportunity for transformation.
+A chance to discover and embrace the true person you were uniquely created to be.”

 Caryn received both her Bachelors and Masters of Social Work from the University of Illinois.
 She has been a Licensed Clinical Social Worker since 1991.
 She recently joined Meier Clinics in January 2016 and works at the outpatient clinics in both Wheaton and Geneva.